awsdocs/aws-amplify-console-user-guide/doc_source/environment-variables.md

        - npm run build:$BUILD_ENV
    ```

-## Create a new backend environment with authentication parameters<a name="creating-a-new-backend-environment-with-authentication-parameters"></a>
+## Create a new backend environment with authentication parameters for social sign-in<a name="creating-a-new-backend-environment-with-authentication-parameters"></a>

 Sign in to the AWS Management Console and open the [Amplify Console](https://console.aws.amazon.com/amplify/)\.